 Benefits of Astanga Yoga

-There are many benefits of Patanjali’s Ashtanga yoga.
+There are many benefits of Patanjali’s Astanga yoga.
 By following and practising Patanjali’s Astanga yoga, one’s turbulent mind calms down and his inner strength, flexiblity increase automatically.
 No one can be a yogi without Astanga yoga.
-Yama and Niyama are the basis of Astanga yoga.
+Yama and Niyama are the basis of Astanga Yoga.
 Through the practice of Yama and Niyama, a yogi can control his thinking and emotions that help him to create harmony with other persons of the world.
 A yogi can control and purify his mind by controlling breath through Pranayama and Pratyahara.
 Dharana, Dhyana and Samadhi take a yogi into the deepest state of his soul.

 The world we live in is a materialistic world.
-This world is full of unrest, conflict, terrorism, violence, disease etc. Maharshi Patamjali’s Astanga yoga is a great contribution to this world.
+This world is full of unrest, conflict, terrorism, violence, disease etc. Maharshi Patamjali’s Astanga Yoga is a great contribution to this world.
 At present, almost fifty percent of the world people are staying at home due to Coronavirus (Covid-19) pandemic.
 If we practice Maharshi Patanjali’s Astanga yoga now, we can achieve our physical, mental, intellectual and spiritual peace and development and we can also achieve social and global peace and unity.